You fill in the blank: e-book, guest post, website, app, etc.

 I’m more likely to review something or publish something if I recognize the person it is coming from.
 Of course, there are no guarantees because I still get busy, but if I am familiar with your work and know that it is generally of high quality I’ll probably take a look.

 The other thing you can do is make sure that whatever you’re promoting is really something that would be interesting or useful to me and to those who read the blog.
 Be honest with yourself about this.
-Most companies that want me to review apps have something that doesn’t fill my needs at all.
-Most guest posts that are submitted don’t fit in very well with the purpose of the blog.
+Most companies that want me to review products or services have something that doesn’t fill my needs at all.
+And most guest posts that are submitted don’t fit in very well with the style or purpose of the blog.

-You can learn more about me and what I might like by really reading this blog.
+You can learn more about what I might consider publishing by really reading this blog.